Smoked Brats with Beer Onions (Pellet Smoker Recipe)

 If you’re plagued by brat cravings during the colder winter months while your smoker is closed and packed away, try this crockpot beer brats recipe

-And whether you’re smoking brats on the Traeger or cooking them in your slow cooker, you can fix ‘em up southwestern style in this recipe, inspired by my trip to New Orleans!
+And whether you’re making brats on the Traeger or in your slow cooker, you can fix ‘em up southwestern style in this recipe, inspired by my trip to New Orleans!

 Ingredient Notes and Substitutions